tfabris/BlueGigaEmpeg/README.txt

 **(These were the colors inside my empeg, yours may differ.
 These are the interior wires connecting the docking sled connector to the motherbopard.)
 ***(Original positions of these wires on the white connector near the Ethernet plug, now disconnected from that plug.)

+On the bluetooth module side of this connection, all three I2S input lines from the empeg going into the bluetooth will need to be protected by a voltage divider circuit which uses two resistors.
+Example schematic, will need to be repeated for all three I2S input lines on the bluetooth module side of the circuit:

+    EMPEG -----VVVVV----+----VVVVV-----GND
+    IISC      4.7Kohm   |    10Kohm
+                        |
+                  WT32i PCM_CLK

 Finally, make sure that the variable "btAudioRoutingControlString", which is set elsewhere in this code, is configured to be the one which uses the I2S digital audio instead of the analog audio.